This is a web-exclusive article on the theme “God so loved the whole world.” For more stories on this theme, see the May issue of The […]

 Photo: Sara Wenger Shenk speaks at her inauguration as AMBS president in October 2010 at Clinton Frame Mennonite Church in Goshen, Indiana.
 Photo by J. Tyler Klassen.

-Editor’s note: This is the second article in a seven-part series by the presidents of Mennonite Church USA colleges and seminaries.
-From March to June an article by each president will be posted every two weeks.
+Editor’s note: This is the second article in a seven-part series by the presidents of Mennonite Church USA higher education institutions.
+From March to May an article by each president will be posted every two weeks.
 The entire series is available at themennonite.org/mhea.
 Sign up for our TMail newsletter and follow us on Facebook to receive the articles.

 Excerpt from MHEA vision statement Sara is focusing on: These schools form graduates who understand that the professional expression of their vocation will require deep roots in a living faith.
 Engaging the world’s toughest problems requires graduates to be grounded in the love of God and joyfully aligned with God’s reconciling mission in the world.